Braving dust storms, women plant seeds of hope at the Dadaab refugee camp

 According to the Kenya Red Cross Society, rape rates are highest in Ifo 2, which sprawls across 10 km² and is located approximately 100 kilometres from the Kenya-Somalia border.
 Created in 2011, Ifo 2 is the newest camp in Dadaab and many safety measures are yet to be put in place, such as lighting, fencing, guards and other community protection mechanisms for the overcrowding.

-Through its Peace and Security and Humanitarian Action Programme, UN Women has been supporting and working closely with the Kenya Red Cross Society to implement a livelihood project in Ifo 2.
+Through its Peace and Security and Humanitarian Action Programme, funded by the governments of Finland, Sweden and Japan, UN Women has been supporting and working closely with the Kenya Red Cross Society to implement a livelihood project in Ifo 2.

 “The lack of livelihood opportunities is a contributing factor to sexual and gender-based violence at the camp,” says Idil Absiye, Peace and Security Specialist with UN Women Kenya.
 She says providing women with the opportunity to earn a living is an important step that will help them fend for themselves in the camp and when they go back home.